China trade surplus with US widens to record $34.1B

 BEIJING (AP) - China's trade surplus with the United States widened to a record $34.1 billion in September as exports to the American market rose by 13 percent over a year earlier despite a worsening tariff war.

 Exports to the United States rose to $46.7 billion, down from August's 13.4 percent growth, customs data showed Friday.
-Imports of American goods increased 9 percent to $12.6 billion, down from 11.1 percent.
+Imports of U.S. goods rose 9 percent to $12.6 billion, down from 11.1 percent.

-Chinese exports to the United States have at least temporarily defied forecasts they would weaken after being hit by punitive tariffs of up to 25 percent in a fight over American complaints about Beijing's technology policy.
+Chinese exports to the United States have stayed relatively strong despite being hit by punitive tariffs of up to 25 percent in a fight over American complaints about Beijing's technology policy.

 "Exports continued to defy U.S. tariffs last month but imports struggled in the face of cooling domestic demand," said Julian Evans-Pritchard of Capital Economics in a report.
 "We expect both to soften in the coming quarters."

-September marked the second straight record Chinese monthly trade surplus with the United States after August's $31 billion.
+September marked the second straight month the Chinese trade surplus with the United States set a record.

-Export numbers have been buoyed by producers rushing to fill orders before American tariffs rose, but they also benefit from "robust U.S. demand" and a weaker Chinese currency, which makes their goods cheaper abroad, said Louis Kuijs of Oxford Economics in a report.

-The yuan has lost nearly 10 percent of its value against the U.S. dollar this year.
-That prompted suggestions Beijing might weaken the exchange rate to help exporters, but that might hurt China's economy by encouraging an outflow of capital.
-The central bank has tightened controls on currency trading to head off further declines.

 Chinese leaders have rejected pressure to scale back plans for state-led development of global champions in robotics and other technologies.